yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 leader role assignment).

 In case there's not enough replicas to set up a quorum the cluster can be switched into a read-only mode.
-Note, this can't be done by default since some of transactions can have confirmed state.
 It is up to human intervention to force rollback of all transactions that have no confirm and to put the cluster into a consistent state.

 In case the instance will be assigned a replica role, it may appear in a state that it has conflicting WAL entries, in case it recovered from a